moschi/gtt-charts/README.md

 The exported SQLite database is then loaded by gtt-charts and processed into a number of charts which are listed further down.

+A complete example for a resulting markdown file can be found [here](./example/Timereport.md).

 ## Requirements